GarimaChauhan16/The-VBA-of-Wall-Street/README.md

 ## Background

 The objective of this project is to use VBA scripting to analyze real stock market data.
-Depending on your comfort level with VBA.

-### Stock market analyst

 ![stock Market](Images/stockmarket.jpg)